geitanksha/rubiks-cube-simulator/README.md

-# rubiks-cube-simulator
-Rubik's Cube Simulator: Partner and I designed and implemented a 3x3 Rubik's Cube Simulator on an FPGA and associated NIOS-II Microcontroller as a System-on-Chip.

-Skills Employed: SystemVerilog, FPGA development, NIOS-II, SoC, USB Protocol.

 # Rubik's Cube Simulator:

 In this project, we have designed and implemented a 3x3 Rubik's Cube Simulator using the FPGA and its associated NIOS-II microcontroller as a System-on-chip.